CharlieBaird/PoECraftingAssistant/README.md

 - Saving item base config along with filters
 - Request: Some sort of in-tool docs on how to use / tips / advanced tips
 - Remove popup search box, put it in the tool's main window
+- Fix tier issues
+- Fix open prefix/suffix mod on magic items.
+Also add system to detect mods with multiple lines on magic items

 - Sandbox mode for testing filters on already crafted items **Done, will be available in official release**
 - Add map support (modifiers done.
 Need to add quantity: #% support). **Done, will be available in official release**